apache/solr-operator/README.md

 We welcome issue reports [here](../../issues); be sure to choose the proper issue template for your issue, so that we can be sure you're providing the necessary information.

+Before submitting a PR, please be sure to run `make prepare` before committing.
+Otherwise the github checks are likely to fail.

 ## License

 Please read the [LICENSE](LICENSE) file here.

+### Docker Image Licenses

+The Solr Operator docker image contains NOTICE and LICENSE information in the `/etc/licenses` directory.
+This is different from the source release LICENSE and NOTICE files, so make sure to familiarize yourself when using the image.

 ## Code of Conduct